myhealthily/sublimate/README.md

 }
 ```

+> † Our find functions take optional IDs.\
+> ‡ We provide convenience functions to keep your code tight; here you don’t have to call `query()` first.

-We even provide `SublimateMigration`, which wraps your regular migration in a Sublimate+transaction layer for more declarative syntax.
+We also provide `SublimateMigration`, which wraps your regular migration in a Sublimate+transaction layer for a more declarative syntax.

 ```swift
 import Fluent